andrew/ultimate-awesome/README.md

 - [awesome-human-centered-ai](https://github.com/Open-Source-ML/awesome-human-centered-ai) - A curated list of awesome human-centered AI resources.
 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-auth](https://github.com/patrykorwat/awesome-auth) - A curated list of awesome AuthN+Z libraries and resources. .
-- [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo
 - [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society, primarily focussed on what tech workers themselves can do.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
-- [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
-Flake-parts is a framework for writing Nix Flakes.
 - [awesome-technical-writing-learning](https://github.com/wongyah/awesome-technical-writing-learning) - 😎 A curated list of awesome and free resources about technical writing.
 - [Starred-Repo](https://github.com/yankeexe/Starred-Repo) - :zap: Collection of  Starred Repos to find them easily.
 - [awesome-python-videos](https://github.com/acharles7/awesome-python-videos) - Learn and watch python, machine learning, and data science videos from conferences (PyCon, PyData, SciPy, PyBay, EuroPython).